 - 1/2 cup soft butter or oil

 Most modern bread recipes use some form of bakers yeast.
 These are most often found in dried ‘active dry yeast’ or ‘instant yeast’ versions.
 Fresh yeast is sometimes used as well, though not as common as it used to be.

 - Active Dry Yeast needs to be ‘bloomed’ or activated before being used in a recipe for best results.

 - Instant Yeast can be added right to the dry ingredients of a recipe, and does not need special activation.

 - Fresh Yeast should also be activated before use, much like active dry yeast.

 Sourdough breads generally do not use ‘bakers yeast’ , and instead rely on the ‘wild’ yeasts found in the sourdough starter.
-I’ll do a post about sourdough starters and how to use them soon! – Chef Markus Mueller
+Did you know you can make your own sourdough starter at home? – Chef Markus Mueller

 Blooming Your Yeast

 Begin by taking your active dry yeast and mixing it with your sugar in a tall container.
 It should be able to hold at least 2 litres (I used a large beer mug from Germany since I have no clear glass measuring containers or bowls!!).
 Add the warm water to the yeast and stir it once to make sure all the yeast is mixed with water and not clumped together.